mitoc/website/_pages/rentals/intervale-manual.md

 1. A Cabin Manager will then email you specific, written approval to access the property.
 If relevant, you will also receive a cabin door code for your stay.
 1. Confirm by email with the Cabin Managers that your group and plans have not changed no later than 1 day in advance of leaving for Intervale.
 Detail any changes if applicable.
 1. Ensure that **everyone** in your group has signed [MITOC's Liability Waiver](https://mitoc-trips.mit.edu/profile/waiver/).
-1. No more than 24 hours in advance of your stay, everyone in your party **must** use [MIT's Tim Tickets "Visitor" portal for Intervale](https://tim-tickets.atlas-apps.mit.edu/hsrvi1ei5CcY14uq6) to complete a **daily health attestation** confirming that they do not have any symptoms of COVID-19 and **vaccination attestation** documenting that they are fully vaccinated or have a valid religious or health exemption.
-If any member of your group has any symptoms of COVID-19, they should not visit the property and should email the Cabin managers who will work with them to either receive desk credit for their payment, or find some other acceptable solution.
 1. Email the checkout questionnaire (included in your request confirmation email), as well as any other relevant updates, to the Cabin Managers within 48 hours of leaving the property
 Please keep in mind that Intervale is managed by volunteers with other responsibilities, and allow ample time for response to reservation requests.
 (No response is a negative response.)
 All communication related to a particular reservation should be conducted by the responsible Keyholder and should be kept in the **same email conversation** as the original request confirmation email

 ### Reservation Policies
 - All reservations are at the discretion of the Cabin Managers.
 Requests can be denied on suspicion/expectation of potential issues with the visit.
-- There can be a maximum of ~fifteen~ **ten** people in the cabin, **five** people yurt, and a total of twenty people in total on the property.
+- There can be a maximum of fifteen people in the cabin, and a total of twenty-five people in total on the property.
 At most eight cars may be parked at the designated parking area, no other vehicles are permitted on or near the MITOC property.
-- Only one group at a time may reserve the cabin or yurt.
 - We require a 1:1 ratio of members to non-members in each group
 - Reservation requests for weekends must be submitted by Thursday at 11:59pm before the weekend of use.
 - Reservations must all fit in one vehicle or maintain a one-to-four ratio of Keyholders to guests (or one-to-nine in the case of official MITOC trips.)